 In the current case, police charged the Wing Star worker leader, Mr. Chan, with the preposterous charge of “conspiracy to steal”.
 According to the criminal complaint brought by ASICS’s supplier, the substance of Mr. Chan’s supposed ‘offense’ was that, two years prior, in 2022, he allegedly witnessed another employee taking some parts from a broken sewing machine and failed to report this at the time.
 His accuser was a third employee who supposedly remembered this two-year-old incident, only after he, himself, had just been caught taking equipment, in a separate incident, by company security.

-Revealingly, Wing Star’s management did not file a criminal complaint against the worker who allegedly stole the machine parts two years before, and did not have that other worker arrested, despite the fact that this other worker was still working at Wing Star Shoes on the day of Mr. Chan’s arrest.
+Revealingly, Wing Star’s management did not have the worker who allegedly stole the machine parts arrested, despite the fact that this other worker was still working at Wing Star Shoes on the day of Mr. Chan’s arrest.

 Even though Mr. Chan was arrested without a warrant—making the process against him invalid on its face under Cambodian law—the country’s courts had him held in jail for more than four months and let the ‘case’ against him proceed to trial.
 To make the proceedings even more farcical, the employee who accused Mr. Chan of witnessing the alleged theft, and who was, himself, an accused thief, appeared at the trial as a ‘witness’ against Mr. Chan, without also being charged with the same offense—witnessing a theft without reporting it.